theramiyer/blog/_posts/2019/2019-12-18-the-caa-is-not-about-throwing-out-people.md

 Everything so far is fine.
 What follows is where the issue is.

-## What the Citizenship (Amendment) Act_2019 does
+## What the Citizenship (Amendment) Act 2019 does

 Until this point, irrespective of the religion or country of origin, if anyone came into India without proper documents was an illegal immigrant.
 Those with proper documentation, if they wanted to become Indian, would have to stay in India for eleven years, and then apply for citizenship.

-The CAA 2019 changes this.
+The <span class='small-caps'>CAA</span> 2019 changes this.
 It says, it does not matter how someone came to India, but if they came in before December 2014, from either Bangladesh, Pakistan or Afghanistan, and they belong to either of the Hindu, Sikh, Buddhist, Jain, Christian or Parsi communities, they can get citizenship.

 In other words, if you came in from one of the three countries mentioned, and you belong to one of the six communities, and you have come five years ago, you can apply for citizenship.
 (Understand, you do not _automatically_ become citizens.
 You still have to apply, you still have to establish that you came in before the mentioned date in December 2014.)